reserve-protocol/protocol/docs/developers.md

 - If rToken.vest(acct, x) is called arbitrarily many times in a row, with each x < id, and then rToken.vest(acct, id) is called at time t, the result is identical to if rToken.vest(acct, id) was just called once at time t.
 (Ditto for stRSR.withdraw)

 Both are similar to refreshers, in that it's always "safe" to call them on anyone's behalf.
 However, since there are aribtrarily many values of `acct` for which they might be called, it's impractical to call every instance of it at the start of every action, even in P0.
 In particular, if stRSR.seizeRSR() is called, it will seize RSR even from ongoing drafts that _could_ be withdrawn, but for which stRSR.withdraw() has not yet been called.
 (We could define this otherwise, but it'd cost a lot of gas.)

+## `checkBasket`

+`basketHandler.checkBasket` is unavoidably in a function class by itself.
+It examines the state of the basket and tries to change it, if it is found to be defaulted.
+It does _not_ forceUpdates, in order to support for gas-efficient separation.

 ## Others